Antonius-git/unbound-adblocking/README.md

 2) Saying the domain doesn't exist       ("always_nxdomain")
 3) Directing it to 0.0.0.0 (as an alias)   "X redirect; X A 0.0.0.0"

 Some research suggests option 2 may be faster (as it doesn't involve redirection?), it simply says "Nope.
-That's not real." rather than "Sorry, they're on the naughty list" or "Sure, it's....0.0.0.0"
+That's not real." rather than "Sorry, they're on the naughty list" or "Sure, it's....0.0.0.0" so I like to use option 2 unless there's evidence to the opposing methods.

 So which blocklist or hosts file should I choose?
 -----------------------------
-By far the finest compilation of sites to block with a hosts file can be found at StevenBlack's here on github (https://github.com/StevenBlack/hosts/), sourced from multiple places including the classic "MVPS" etc
+By far the finest compilation of sites to block with a hosts file can be found at StevenBlack's here on github (https://github.com/StevenBlack/hosts/), sourced from multiple places including the classic "MVPS" etc You can select to block just the baselist or include social media, porn, gambling, fake news etc

 Typically, we neuter the connection by redirecting to 0.0.0.0 (some people use "127.0.0.1" but "0.0.0.0" is the foolproof/slightly faster choice on most systems.)